Good academic standing

 This one-of-a kind program is designed to provide students with an intensive introduction to theatre in London, with English and Theatre Arts majors receiving credit towards the major.
 London Performance Study is also open to interested non-students.
-The course is worth 3 s.h. of credit.
+The course provides 3 s.h. of credit.
 The program is offered by the University of Iowa Departments of English and Theatre Arts and Study Abroad.

-In addition to theatre productions in London, the program usually includes a visit to Stratford-upon-Avon, where participants will attend performances by the Royal Shakespeare Company and tours of Shakespeare's home.
+In addition to theatre productions in London, a weekend excursion to Stratford-upon-Avon features two performances by the Royal Shakespeare Company and tours of Shakespeare's home.

 1111 University Capitol Centre

 The United Kingdom is a highly-developed country with an advanced economy.
 An excellent rail system makes getting around England, Wales, and Scotland easy.
 From the excitement of its larger cities (London, Birmingham, and Glasgow) to the charm of its hamlets steeped in history and tradition, the U.K. has something to offer everyone.